kiwicom/orbit/packages/orbit-components/src/Stack/README.md

 ## Props

-Table below contains all types of the props available in Stack component.
+The table below contains all types of props available in the Stack component.

 | Name         | Type                       | Default    | Description                                                                                                                                                    |
 | :----------- | :------------------------- | :--------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------- |